Normally when you need to select multiple cells which are not continuing you press and hold the control key and then select each cell with the mouse.

 - Now, you can select your cells just by clicking on them.

 - So, you can do anything with your selection (formatting, deleting, etc.).

 - Just press ESC to release your selection.

 To select non-continues cells without using your keyboard follow these simple steps.

-- Press shift + F8 to activate “Add To Selection” Mode.
+- Press shift + F8 to activate the “Add To Selection” Mode.

 Note: While trying to select non-adjacent range without the keyboard.
-When you try to add single cells in your selection, this method will not work.
+When you try to add single cells to your selection, this method will not work.